martinjakubik/manifesto/README.md

-*Monifesto* is a library for drawing on a layered cavnas.
+*Monifesto* is a library for drawing on a layered canvas.

 Here's how I'd like *Monifesto* to work.